Rundle Mall: "Mall's Balls"

 There are several items of modern sculpture in the mall.
 The best-known is the 4 metre tall The Spheres by Bert Flugelman; two large stainless steel spheres with a diameter of 2.15 metre balanced one on top of the other (commonly referred to as the "Mall's Balls", or sometimes Bert's Balls).
 This is a common meeting place for visitors to the mall.
 Erected in 1977, they were commissioned by the then Hindmarsh Building Society (subsequently absorbed into the Adelaide Bank) and donated to the City of Adelaide to mark the building society's 1977 centenary.

 Pigs

-Other sculpture includes a group of life-size bronze pigs − Horatio, Truffles, Augusta and Oliver - rooting around a rubbish bin.
+Another set of sculptures includes a group of life-size bronze pigs – Horatio, Truffles, Augusta and Oliver - rooting around a rubbish bin.
 South African-born artist Marguerite Derricourt created the bronze sculptures in a national competition instigated by the City of Adelaide.

 Cockroach

-In 2013, there was giant cockroach statue added to the mall.
+In 2013, a giant cockroach statue was added to the mall.
 This statue was salvaged from a junk yard and cleaned up, before being placed in the mall.
 Police reported two men for dragging the statue six metres along the mall.